WPDevelopers/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

+= 0.9.1 =
+* Make persistent mode option filter available all the time.
+* Remove feed links when comments are disabled
+* Fix redirection for feed requests

 = 0.9 =
 * Added gettext support and German translation.